sooftware/kospeech/README.md

 ### Training KsponSpeech Dataset

-You can choose from four models and training this.
+You can choose from several models and training options.
 There are many other training options, so look carefully and execute the following command:

 - **Deep Speech 2** Training
 ```